Zydeco Spice

 The Zydeco Spice is a team in the Women's Football Alliance.
-The team began play in the 2010 season as the Acadiana Zydeco and returned for the 2021 season under a new name.
+The team began playing in the 2010 season as the Acadiana Zydeco and returned for the 2021 season under a new name.
 Based in the Acadiana region (and more specifically the Lafayette metropolitan area) of Louisiana, the Zydeco plays its home games at Lafayette Christian Academy in Lafayette.
 They are named after the Zydeco, a local Creole dance in Acadiana.